 Even though you might not learn everything there is to know about the way dogs communicate overnight, at least the next time your dog stares at you with an open mouth or lets out a weird woof, you won’t be confused!

-A: Sometimes, those sad puppy eyes are just a trait of a specific breed, like the case with Basset hounds, Boxers or Pugs.
-In other cases, dogs figure out that making a specific face gets them what they need - whether it’s attention, extra food or time outside.
+Sometimes, those sad puppy eyes are just a trait of a specific breed, like the case with Basset hounds, Boxers, or Pugs.
+In other cases, dogs figure out that making a specific face gets them what they need - whether it’s attention, extra food, or time outside.
 Unless your dog seems like they’re in pain, it’s highly likely that their sad look is just that - a look.